 Santa Petronila Fino En Rama

-Santa Petronila possesses around 3,5 ha of vines.
-Enologist Rafael García assists the bodega, which has an annual production of less than 1000 bottles.
+Santa Petronila possesses around 17 ha of vines.
+Enologist Rafael García assists the bodega, which has an annual production of approximately 5000 bottles.
 There is this Fino Santa Petronila, as well as a second Fino Flor de Macharnudo.
-They also produce a white wine called Marismas, and an Amontillado, Oloroso and Pedro Ximénez.
-Their Fino is bottled en rama, which means there’s only minimal filtering and fining.
+They also produce an Amontillado, Oloroso and Pedro Ximénez en rama.
+Apart from the sherry wines, they also have Palomino, Moscatel and Chardonnay white wines, like Marismas de Macharnudo.

 Fino En Rama Santa Petronila – Reserva Familiar (15%, 50 cl)